HACKERBOYDEVILYT/HACKERBOYDEVILYT/README.md

    ↓
 DOCUMENT

-THE KEY QUESTION
+CORE QUESTION

-“What does the available evidence actually establish?”
+What does the available evidence actually establish?

+Good research is not just about collecting more information.

+It is about understanding context, validating sources, and documenting conclusions carefully.

 ⸻

-14 // DEBUGGING MODE
+10 — 🧪 DEBUGGING MODE

-When something fails, I prefer to investigate the system rather than randomly change code.
+When something breaks:

 ERROR
   ↓